 Christ calls each of us to follow his example, loving others as he has loved us.
 This begins in our own homes.
 Prompt children to look for ways they can help others at home, at school and in the community.
 Teach them how to be accepting of differences and find common ground.
 Coach them through conflicts with siblings and peers so they can learn effective ways to solve problems and get along with others.

-Sometimes children (and adults) ask why God allows terrorist attacks and other tragedies.
+Sometimes children (and adults) ask why God allows these events to happen.
 While this is difficult to understand, one thing we can know is that God is always near to people who are suffering.
 We believe in a God who suffers with us and helps us through even the most difficult of times.
-We also see his presence in all of the helpers who respond to such attacks and tragedies.
-Terrorist attacks and mass shootings are vivid examples of the worst in humankind, but our response to them can often bring out the best in us.
+We also see his presence in all of the helpers who respond to such events.
+Violent events are vivid examples of the worst in humankind, but our response to them can often bring out the best in us.
 We must never become callous or desensitized to acts of violence in our world, but instead we should ask ourselves, “How can we help?”